How to Purchase, Optimize, and Manage AWS EC2 Workloads at Scale

 Right sizing means provisioning the cloud resources to appropriately match your usage.
 This sounds much simpler than it is in practice because AWS does not provide native tooling that would make it possible to access granular enough usage data for businesses to understand their ideal instance size, instance type, and the number of instances.

 Understanding which instance type to use for certain applications requires an understanding of how much compute and memory that specific application is using.
 Once you have that information, you can provision the optimal instance type and number of instances for your particular workload.

-Regardless of how you’re planning your EC2, ensuring that you don’t have outages when EC2 instances fail—something that inevitably happens—usually means deploying to multiple availability zones within an AWS region.
+Regardless of how you’re planning your EC2, ensuring that you don’t have outages if EC2 Instances fail usually means deploying to multiple availability zones within an AWS region.
 This allows your application to automatically failover to the second availability zone if there is any problem with the primary zone, without having traffic routed through a data center in a far-flung region, which could lead to lag time.
 Failover to the secondary Availability Zone can happen as a result of a failure in the first zone, or it can be part of the scaling strategy to accommodate spikes in traffic.
-You can see all of the AWS regions and their related Availability Zones here, and also use this tool to compare all of the major cloud providers’ regions and zones.
+You can use this tool to compare all of the major cloud providers’ regions and zones.

 Autoscaling groups function across Availability Zones within the same region, giving you automatic control over scaling and the ability to ensure high availability while still using cost optimization strategies that look at the entire deployment.